fbgallet/roam-extension-calendar/README.md

 # Full Calendar

-### A comprehensive calendar to get an overview of your tasks and activities spread over numerous Daily Notes Pages.
+### A comprehensive calendar to handle your tasks and have an overview of events or any tagged content in your Daily Note Pages.

 🆕 New in v.4: